microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 5. **Amazon ECS** : Elastic Container service.

     Highly scalable, high performance container management service that **supports docker containers**.
 It allows easy running of apps on a **managed cluster of Amazon EC2 instances**.
+    Containers can be managed with API calls.

+6. **Amazon EKS** : Elastic Kubernetes service ( Container service)

+     Fully managed service that you can use to run Kubernetes on AWS.

+7. **AWS Fargate** (serverless) :

+     It works with both Amazon ECS and Amazon EKS.

 ### AWS EC2 Benefits :